Circle City Communities

 Editor:

-Sunderland Junior Technical School in the 1940's, which I think was situated in Villiers Street.
+Sunderland Junior Technical School in the 1940's situated in Villiers Street.
 It had no playground, but had cycle racks at the front of the building (as you can see at the R/H side).
 It was quite common to have Technical Schools in the town centre in those days.
 A Technical School (or college) was an alternative to a Grammar School, but the pupil was still required to pass an exam.

 Ken Graham wrote: